czoido/conan-deterministic-examples/README.md

  - **Security**.
 Modifying binaries instead of the upstream source code can make the changes invisible for the original authors.
 This can be fatal in safety critical environments such as medical, aerospace and automotive.
-Promising indentical results for given inputs allows third parties to come to a consensus on a *correct* result.
+Promising identical results for given inputs allows third parties to come to a consensus on a *correct* result.

-- **Storaging binaries**.
+- **Storing binaries**.
 If you want to have a repository to store your binaries you do not want to generate binaries with random checksums from sources at the same revision.
 That could lead the repository system to store different binaries as different versions when they should be the same.